DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Experiments

-We follow the official NavSim~\cite{dauner2024navsim} v1 Predictive Driver Model Score (PDMS), which gates progress terms by safety compliance and averages weighted drivability terms; all subscores are simulator-derived and normalized to $[0,1]$, and PDMS is computed as $\mathrm{PDMS} = \mathrm{NC}\cdot\mathrm{DAC}\cdot\tfrac{5\,\mathrm{EP} + 5\,\mathrm{TTC} + 2\,\mathrm{C}}{12}$.
-The results are shown in Table~\ref{tab:pdms-leaderboard}.
-Though the efficient \emph{160M} model makes it among the most lightweight planners, \textbf{DAP} delivers a competitive PDMS of 87.2, with perfect comfort (C=100.0) and strong safety margins (TTC=96.5), whereas many recent approaches with higher PDMS (e.g., driveVAL-W0) rely on VLM backbones with billions of parameters.
+We follow the official NavSim~\cite{dauner2024navsim} v1 Predictive Driver Model Score (PDMS), which aggregates a series of safety compliance and weighted drivability subscores derived from a simulator.
+Table~\ref{tab:pdms-leaderboard} reports the closed-loop results on PDMS.
+Despite being a lightweight planner with an efficient \emph{120M}-parameter backbone, \textbf{DAP} achieves a competitive PDMS of \textbf{90.0}, matching or outperforming most recent camera-only methods.
+Notably, \textbf{DAP} attains \textbf{perfect comfort} (C=100.0) while maintaining strong safety-related metrics (TTC=97.7, DAC=97.9), and yields the best progress score among all listed camera-only approaches (EP=86.8).
+In contrast, methods that slightly exceed our PDMS (e.g., DriveVLA-W0$^\ast$) typically depend on VLM backbones with billions of parameters, highlighting the favorable performance--efficiency trade-off of our approach.